 Skip to content

-Speaking for the first time in public since his June 24, 2024 release from London’s Belmarsh prison, Julian Assange testified yesterday before the Committee on Legal Affairs and Human Rights of the Parliamentary Assembly of the Council of Europe, (PACE) in Strasbourg, France.
-PACE had played an important role in fighting for Assange’s freedom during the five years of his incarceration at Belmarsh.
+Speaking for the first time in public since his June 24, 2024 release from the HM Prison Belmarsh, WikiLeaks founder Julian Assange testified yesterday before the Committee on Legal Affairs and Human Rights of the Parliamentary Assembly of the Council of Europe (PACE) in Strasbourg, France, as covered in Consortium News.
+PACE had played an important role in fighting for Assange’s freedom during the five years of his incarceration without charge at the high-security Belmarsh prison, as he fought extradition to the United States.
 In his hard-hitting and moving testimony, he asserted: “I’m not free today because the system worked.
 I am free today after years of incarceration because I pled guilty to journalism.
-I pled guilty to seeking information from a source… to obtaining information from a source.
+I pled guilty to seeking information from a source … to obtaining information from a source.
 And I pled guilty to informing the public what that information was.
 I did not plead guilty to anything else.”

 This post is for paying subscribers only